 Rehab.com is completely free for individuals/consumers.
 We only charge sponsors of our 24/7 helpline and advertisers of our homepage.

 How do you understand recovery, if you are not in recovery?

 Rehab.com was founded in 2016 by Patrick Nagle, who has a personal stake in addiction treatment.
 After selling his second startup at the age of 25, his first investor and dear friend Robert O. Brown died of alcoholism.
 Patrick himself then quickly fell into a downward spiral led by alcohol and prescription drug abuse.

 In 2010, after conducting treatment research online, he checked into a California rehab.
 However, information about the facility was misleading, and it was not what it had represented itself to be.
 Less than a year later, he checked into a second facility 40 miles from home and began the journey of recovery.

 Everyone at Rehab.com has some connection to addiction, treatment, recovery, and sobriety.
 Our first year online surpassed our wildest dreams: we reached over 1 million people and now have over 50 employees worldwide.
 We intend to become the world’s largest and most trusted resource for information pertaining to addiction treatment.

 Patrick is a Baltimore native and 18-year startup/internet venture veteran.
 His businesses have reached over 500 million people worldwide, and continue to expand.

-Daniel Velez, Co-Founder and COO
+Daniel Velez, Co-Founder and Product Officer